dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.2.1 - Oct 20 2015 =
+* Upgrade designs use twitter bootstrap and modify some functions

 = 1.2.0 - Oct 17 2015 =
 * Fixed php code on category.php and modify some css code line table , comment section and menu section